authgear/authgear-sdk-flutter/DEVELOPER.md

 Read https://dart.dev/tools/pub/publishing

-Basically you bump the version with a new commit, and then run `flutter pub publish`
+Basically you bump the version with a new commit, and then run `flutter pub publish`.

+Then run `cd example && flutter pub get`

 ## Known issue